10 Killer Kettlebell Exercises

 Do not allow the bell to pull you down so that your torso becomes parallel with the floor.
 Actually, performed properly, the snatch is quite a compact movement.
 The common mistake is to overemphasise the rotation at the hips as the bell bowls through the legs; when performed incorrectly as has just been described you’ll see a 90° angle form at the quads and abdominals.
 Yes an angle should form but nowhere near 90°.
 I would say 45° at most.

 Do not ‘swing’ the kettlebell out as you would a swing.
 Instead, after you’ve propelled it forward with the strong muscles of your glutes and transverse abdominus, pull it up.
 Comparative to the swing when snatching the bell should remain relatively close to your body.
-Just watch the video – wherein you’ll receive a demonstration from Ivan Denisov, perhaps the greatest KB lifter of all time!

-Killer Kettlebell Exercise #10: The Long Cycle
+Kettlebell exercises #10: The Long Cycle

-Firstly, then, The Long Cycle is one of the few kettlebell exercise where we would use two bells simultaneously.
+The Long Cycle is one of the few kettlebell exercise where we would use two bells simultaneously.
 Trust me when I say, performing such a complex and dynamic movement with two bells requires significant skill, coordination and body control.
 This is the only kettlebell exercise that has left a hematoma on the side of my face.

-Furthermore, whilst we’re on the subject of glorifying this singularly glorious exercise, The Long Cycle is the best whole-body strength builder and if you are sadomasochistic enough to perform this exercise on a regular basis, you will reap the reward of augmented pulling and pressing power.
+Furthermore, whilst we’re on the subject of glorifying this singularly glorious exercise.
+The Long Cycle is the best whole-body strength builder and if you are sadomasochistic enough to perform this exercise on a regular basis, you will reap the reward of augmented pulling and pressing power.

-Teaching Points
+Teaching points

-Straddle a twin pair of kettlebells.
+Straddle a pair of kettlebells.
 Your stance should be about 1.5 shoulder widths – the widest stance you’ll adopt of any KB exercise for the fact that you must accommodate two bells swinging between your legs.

 Bending at the knee and keeping that back nice and straight grasp the bells.